owaits/ScreenMonkey.Help/reference/clipSettings/link.md

 ![](../../images/link-editor.png)

+In the Link Editor the Timer has an additional option available: ‘Wait for clip to end when time is reached’.
+If this option is ticked the Timer action will wait until the clip has played to the end.
+This is only relevant to video and audio clips.

 ## Link Icons
 If a clip has a link assigned a link icon is shown in the top left of the dashboard clip thumbnail.